-- Seniors may only exempt exams in any courses in which they have an average of 80 or better. - Students who have 7 or more class absences in the second semester for other than school related activities may not exempt the exam in that class. - Students who have 10 or more tardies to school in the second semester may not exempt ANY exam that semester except in the case of an extreme documented medical condition.
+- Seniors may only exempt exams in any courses in which they have an average of 80 or better. - Students who have 7 or more class absences in the second semester for other than school related activities may not exempt the exam in that class. - Students who have 8 or more tardies to school in the second semester may not exempt ANY exam that semester .